-Kas: Hidden gem of the SouthWest Lycian coast
+Kas: a hidden gem of the southwest coast of Turkey

-There are about 30 dive sites, reachable within 20/30 minutes from the port of Kas.
-The variety is quite impressive, you can go wreck-diving, cave-diving and you can swim through canyons and tunnels.
+Kas made it to my list of the best diving in the Middle East: the crystal clear sea offers visibility up to 40 meters and beautiful underwater rocky landscapes.
+In September/October, the water temperature is ideally between 27 and 30°C. There are about 30 dive sites, reachable within 20/30 minutes from the port of Kas.
+The variety is quite impressive, you can go wreck diving, cave diving and you can swim through canyons and tunnels.

 The waters of Kas are full of classical sites with Lycian rock tombs (in the waters of Kekova island sunken city), amphorae, anchor stones and more.
 Amphorae beneath the surface of the Turkish waters are the remains of ancient civilisations.
 On almost every dive you can see pieces of broken amphora.
 An amphora is a type of container that was used in vast numbers for the transport and storage of various products(grapes, olive oil, wine, oil, olives, grain, fish) until about the 7th century AD.

 However, Kas is also a special place from an archaeological wreck point of view… In Turkey, underwater archaeologists have mapped over 125 sites.
 But the most famous shipwreck can be found East of Kas and it was found by The Turkish sponge diver Mehmet Çakır in 1982: The wreck of Uluburun from Bronze age.